 “Get Out,” Jordan Peele’s 2017 expectation-defying satire, poked fun at a spectrum of stereotypes – not least that of the Transportation Security Administration (TSA).
 In the award-winning movie, a certain TSA agent is on time, proactive and helpful, belying the dilatory, bureaucratic long lines commonly associated with airplane security.

 Online, TSA has been working so that its heroism is not confined to fictional films.
-In 2015, the administration launched AskTSA, a multiplatform social media account that provides travel security information and answer users’ questions.
+In 2015, the administration launched AskTSA, a multiplatform social media account that provides travel security information and answers users’ questions.

 “Our role as a security-focused organization did not have to be in opposition to creating a pleasant customer experience,” said TSA Social Media Manager David Johnston, who works in the Office of Public Affairs.